How To File 1099 Misc: What You Need To Know

 If this is your first year as a self-employed contractor, learning how to file 1099 MISC may have seemed overwhelming.
 However, after learning these basics, you should be well on your way.
 Do you have further questions?
 Don't hesitate to contact us and we can point you to the resources you'll need.

 How about starting on your first pay stub?
-Let's help you create a pay stub and get started on gathering your documents.
+Let's get started with the paystub generator and get started on gathering your documents.

 Create Your Pay Stub Now!